-The purpose of this test is to evaluate the correct operation of the primary and secondary ignition circuits within an externally grounded Coil-On-Plug (COP) style ignition system.
-The primary and secondary ignition voltages reveal the dwell period, peak firing voltage, burn time, and coil oscillations during engine run conditions while the current flow confirms the integrity of the ignition primary circuit.
+The purpose of this test is to investigate the operation of the primary and secondary ignition circuits within an externally grounded Coil-On-Plug (COP) type ignition system.

 This test produces the three waveforms shown above.
 Similar waveforms are discussed in the following topics:

 This help topic is subject to changes without notification.
 The information within is carefully checked and considered to be correct.
 This information is an example of our investigations and findings and is not a definitive procedure.
 Pico Technology accepts no responsibility for inaccuracies.
 Each vehicle may be different and require unique test settings.

 We know that our PicoScope users are clever and creative and we’d love to receive your ideas for improvement on this test.
 Click the Add comment button to leave your feedback.